Iterative schemes for surfactant transport in porous media: Introduction

 We point out that the water content and the hydraulic conductivity, $\theta(\cdot, \cdot)$ and $K(\cdot)$ are given non-linear functions.
 They are medium- and surfactant-dependent and are determined experimentally (see \cite{BookHelmig}).
 Specific choices are provided in Section \ref{numericalrichards}.

-To solve numerically the system (\ref{richardscoupled}) -- (\ref{transpcoupled}) one needs to discretize it in time and space.
+To solve numerically the system (\ref{richardscoupled}) -- (\ref{transpcoupled}) one needs to discretize in time and space.
 We refer to \cite{Farthing} for a practical review of numerical methods for the Richards equation.
-Due to the low regularity of the solution and the need of relatively large time steps, the backward Euler method is a good candidate for the time discretization.
-Multiple spatial discretization techniques are available, such as the Galerkin Finite Element Method (\emph{FEM}) \cite{Nochetto,barrett1997,russell1983}, the Mixed Finite Element Method (\emph{MFEM}) \cite{arbogast1996,klausen2008,radu2004,vohralik,woodward}, the Multi-Point Flux Approximation (\emph{MPFA}) \cite{klausenMPFA,bause2010,aavatsmark} and the Finite Volume Method (\emph{FVM}) \cite{cances,eymard1999,eymard2006}.
+Due to the low regularity of the solution and the need of relatively large time steps, the backward Euler method is the best candidate for the time discretization.
+Multiple spatial discretization techniques are available, such as the Galerkin Finite Element Method (\emph{FEM}) \cite{Nochetto,barrett1997,russell1983}, the Mixed Finite Element Method (\emph{MFEM}) \cite{arbogast1996,radu2004,vohralik,woodward}, the Multi-Point Flux Approximation (\emph{MPFA}) \cite{klausenMPFA,bause2010,aavatsmark} and the Finite Volume Method (\emph{FVM}) \cite{cances,eymard1999,eymard2006}.

 Since the time discretization is not explicit, the outcome is a sequence of non-linear problems, for which a linearization step has to be performed.
 Widely used linearization schemes are the quadratic, locally convergent Newton method and the modified Picard method \cite{celia}.
 For both, the convergence is guaranteed if the starting point is close to the solution.
-Since for evolution equations the initial gues is typically the solution at the previous time, this induces severe restrictions on the time step (see \cite{pop2}).
-Among alternative approaches we mention the $L$-scheme (see \cite{Pop98,Slodicka,Pop2004,List2016} and the modified $L$-scheme \cite{Mitra}, both being robust w.r.t. the mesh size, but converging linearly.
-In particular, the $L$-scheme converges for any starting point, and the restriction on the time step, if any, is very mild.
-The modified $L$-scheme makes explicit use of the choice of the starting point as the solution obtained at the previous time, and has an improved convergence behavior if the changes in the solutions at two successive times are controlled by the time step.
-Moreover, the robustness of the Newton method is significantly increased if one considers combinations of the Picard and the Newton methods \cite{putti}, and in particular of the $L$-scheme and the Newton scheme \cite{List2016}.
+Since for evolution equations the initial guess is typically the solution at the previous time, this may induces severe restrictions on the time step size (see \cite{pop2}).
+Among alternative approaches we mention the L-scheme (see \cite{Pop98,Slodicka,Pop2004,List2016}) and the modified L-scheme \cite{Mitra}, both being robust w.r.t. the mesh size, but converging linearly.
+In particular, the L-scheme converges for any starting point, and the restriction on the time step, if any, is very mild.
+The modified L-scheme makes explicit use of the choice of the starting point as the solution obtained at the previous time, and has an improved convergence behaviour if the changes in the solutions at two successive times are controlled by the time step.
+Neverhteless, the modified L-scheme involves computation of derivatives while the L-scheme does not.
+Finally, the robustness of the Newton method is significantly increased if one considers combinations of the Picard and the Newton methods \cite{putti}, and in particular of the L-scheme and the Newton scheme \cite{List2016}.